 Clinical and Procedural skills: The candidate should be given graded responsibility to enable learning by apprenticeship.
 The performance is assessed by the guide by direct observation.
-Particulars are recorded by the student in the log book.
+Particulars are recorded by the student in the logbook.
 (Table No.3, Chapter IV)

 - iv) Teaching skills: Candidates should be encouraged to teach undergraduate medical students and paramedical students, if any.
 This performance should be based on assessment by the faculty members of the department and from feedback from the undergraduate students (See Model checklist V, Chapter IV) - v) Dissertation in the Department: Periodic presentations are to be made in the department.
 Initially the topic selected is to be presented before submission to the University for registration, again before finalisation for critical evaluation and another before final submission of the completed work (See Model Checklist VI & VII, Chapter IV) - vi) Periodic tests: The departments may conduct three tests, two of them be annual tests, one at the end of first year and the other in the second year.
 The third test may be held three months before the final examination.
-The tests may include written papers, practicals / clinicals and viva voce. - vii) Work diary / Log Book- Every candidate shall maintain a work diary and record his/her participation in the training programmes conducted by the department such as journal reviews, seminars, etc. Special mention may be made of the presentations by the candidate as well as details of clinical or laboratory procedures, if any conducted by the candidate. - viii) Records: Records, log books and marks obtained in tests will be maintained by the Head of the Department and will be made available to the University or MCI.
+The tests may include written papers, practicals / clinicals and viva voce. - vii) Work diary / Log Book- Every candidate shall maintain a work diary and record his/her participation in the training programmes conducted by the department such as journal reviews, seminars, etc. Special mention may be made of the presentations by the candidate as well as details of clinical or laboratory procedures, if any conducted by the candidate.

+Department and will be made available to the University or MCI.

-The log book is a record of the important activities of the candidates during his training, Internal assessment should be based on the evaluation of the log book.
-Collectively, log books are a tool for the evaluation of the training programme of the institution by external agencies.
+The logbook is a record of the important activities of the candidates during his training, Internal assessment should be based on the evaluation of the logbook.
+Collectively, logbooks are a tool for the evaluation of the training programme of the institution by external agencies.
 The record includes academic activities as well as the presentations and procedures carried out by the candidate.

-Format for the log book for the different activities is given in Tables 1,2 and 3 of Chapter IV.
+Format for the logbook for the different activities is given in Tables 1,2 and 3 of Chapter IV.
 Copies may be made and used by the institutions.

 Procedure for defaulters: Every department should have a committee to review such situations.
-The defaulting candidate is counseled by the guide and head of the department.
+The defaulting candidate is counselled by the guide and head of the department.
 In extreme cases of default the departmental committee may recommend that defaulting candidate be withheld from appearing the examination, if she/he fails to fulfill the requirements in spite of being given adequate chances to set himself or herself right.